matias-ceau/scripts/docs/scripts/next_album.xsh.md

 ### Dependencies

-- `cmus`: The Cmus audio player.
-- `xonsh`: A shell language that is a Python-based alternative to traditional shells.
+- cmus (music player)
+- xonsh (shell language)
+- Access to a terminal to run the script

 <a name="description" />